Mercy Aigbe's body part exposed as she suffers wardrobe malfunction at event

-Owambe Thieves: Mercy Aigbe Suffers Wardrobe Malfunction at Event, Private Body Part Gets Exposed
+Owambe Thieves: Mercy Aigbe Suffers Wardrobe Malfunction at Event, Body Partially Exposed

 - Nollywood actress Mercy Aigbe was one of the celebrity guests who stormed actress Eniola Ajao’s Owambe Thieves premiere

-- However, Mercy Aigbe was captured on video as she suffered a wardrobe malfunction, which exposed her private body part
+- However, the screen queen was captured on video as she suffered a wardrobe malfunction, which exposed her body partially

-- The actress’ wardrobe malfunction drew the attention of onlookers at the event and netizens after the clip trended
+- The actress’ wardrobe malfunction drew the attention of onlookers at the event and netizens on social media as the clip trended

 Nigerian actress Mercy Aigbe suffered a wardrobe malfunction at Eniola Ajao’s Owambe Thieves movie premiere.